renatabiniek/writing-room/README.md

 * [Am I Responsive](http://ami.responsivedesign.is/) - to produce a preview of the site on different devices
 * [W3C HTML Validator](https://validator.w3.org/) - to validate HTML code
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - to validate CSS code
-* [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) - to test the contrast and readibility of colours used
+* [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) - to test the contrast and readability of colours used
 * [Autoprefixer](https://autoprefixer.github.io/) - to add vendor prefixes to CSS, for compatibility with different browsers
 * [GitHub](https://github.com/) - for hosting the project code and version control
 * [Gitpod](https://gitpod.io/) - to write the code and push it to GitHub